-No ID, cause of death for body found near river
+No ID, cause of death for body found near river in Fairview Twp.

 An autopsy Monday morning failed to determine the cause and manner of death for a man whose remains were found Saturday morning on the York County bank of the Susquehanna River in Fairview Township, according to York County Coroner Pam Gay.